I'm a Celebrity: Unpacked: History

 For series 7–8, series six winner Matt Willis and his wife Emma took over from the previous hosts, Kelly Osbourne and Jeff Brazier, in Australia.
-Because they were having a child in early 2009, they did not return to present series 9.
+Because they were having a child in early 2009, they did not return to present series nine later that year.
 Durden-Smith also presented segments of the show, from the UK, for the final time.
 From the ninth to nineteenth series, the programme had been filmed completely live in Australia with occasional celebrity interviews based in London, shown through webcam.

-Series 9 to 10 saw new presenter Caroline Flack take over with series eight winner Joe Swash as roving reporter, email/people reporter Russell Kane, and a panel of celebrity pundits, which changed approximately every three to five days.
+Series 9 to 10 saw new presenter Caroline Flack take over with series eight winner Joe Swash as roving reporter, resident comedian Russell Kane, and a panel of celebrity pundits, which changed approximately every three to five days.
 For series 11, Flack left in order to present another ITV2 show, The Xtra Factor, and was replaced by Laura Whitmore.
 Swash and Kane both stayed on for the eleventh series.

-For series 12, Russell Kane was replaced by stand-up comic Rob Beckett.
+For series 12, Kane was replaced by stand-up comic Rob Beckett.
 All three presenters returned to present the thirteenth and fourteenth series of the show.

 Due to tour commitments, Beckett did not return for the fifteenth series.
 He was replaced by comedian David Morgan.